The Passion of the Christ

 Medical examiner, Dr. Frederick Zugibe, believes Christ died from shock due to loss of blood and fluid, plus traumatic shock from his injuries, plus cardiogenic shock causing His heart to fail.

-Despite all these possible physical causes of death, Christ did not die from exhaustion, the beatings, or the 6 hours of crucifixion, but rather died from mental agony as He experienced separation from His Father (Matthew 27:46), which caused the rupture of the heart.
+Despite all these possible physical causes of death, the Savior did not die from exhaustion, the beatings, or the 6 hours of crucifixion, but rather died from mental agony as He experienced separation from His Father (Matthew 27:46), which caused the rupture of the heart.
 Christ died of a broken heart.
 And the evidence for that comes from what happened when the Roman soldier pierced Christ’s left side.
 The spear released a sudden flow of blood and water (John 19:34).
 Not only does this prove that Christ was already dead when pierced, but it is also evidence of cardiac rupture.
 Respected physiologist Samuel Houghton believes that only the combination of crucifixion and rupture of the heart could produce this result.

 “Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13).